Claire Shipman: Journalism

 Shipman began her career in journalism at CNN as an intern, where she covered the White House and international events.
-In 1990, she received a Alfred I. duPont–Columbia University Award and an Emmy for her reporting on the Tiananmen Square protests.
+In 1990, she received an Alfred I. duPont–Columbia University Award and an Emmy for her reporting on the Tiananmen Square protests.

 She spent five years at CNN's Moscow bureau covering the August 1991 Soviet coup attempt and the subsequent dissolution of the Soviet Union.
-Shipman received a Peabody Award in 1991 as part of the CNN team that covered the failed coup and in 1993, she earned the medal "Defender of a Free Russia" from Russian President Boris Yeltsin for her reporting of the event.
+Shipman received a Peabody Award in 1991 as part of the CNN team that covered the failed coup and in 1993, she earned the medal "Defender of a Free Russia" from Russian president Boris Yeltsin for her reporting of the event.

 She worked at NBC from 1997 to 2001 and covered the White House during the Clinton administration.
 Shipman joined ABC News in 2001, reporting on politics, international affairs and social issues.

 Shipman has stated that Jay Carney, her husband and White House Press Secretary when Osama bin Laden was killed, gave her no indication that the secret operation was underway in Pakistan.

 Along with co-author Katty Kay, a BBC journalist, Shipman has written three New York Times bestselling books: Womenomics (2009), The Confidence Code: The Science and Art of Self-Assurance—What Women Should Know (2014), and The Confidence Code for Girls (2018).

 In 2018, she attended the American Israel Public Affairs Committee (AIPAC) conference and conducted interviews on stage with US politicians Marco Rubio, Chris Coons, Tom Cotton, and Grace Meng.